-In existing in vitro (patients' cell lines) and in vivo (Sacs(-/-) mouse) models, a disruption of mitochondrial transport is observed along with abnormal accumulation of non-phosphorylated neurofilament (NF) bundles in the somatodendritic regions of vulnerable neuronal populations, a significant reduction in mitochondrial motility and elongated mitochondria.
-The data points to alterations in the NF cytoskeleton and defects in mitochondrial dynamics as the underlying pathophysiological basis of ARSACS.
+In existing in vitro (cell and patient's cells) and in vivo (Sacs (-/-) mouse) models, a disruption of mitochondrial transport is observed along with abnormal accumulation of non-phosphorylated neurofilament (NF) bundles in the somatodendritic regions of vulnerable neuronal populations, a significant reduction in mitochondrial motility and elongated mitochondria.
+Existing data suggest that alterations in the NF cytoskeleton and lines defects in mitochondrial homoeostasis are the underlying pathophysiological basis of ARSACS.

-There are currently no treatments available to cure people with ARSACS.
+There is currently no treatment available to cure people with ARSACS.